o3de/o3de.org/content/docs/user-guide/networking/multiplayer/hierarchy.md

     ![Simple Hierarchy Example](/images/user-guide/networking/multiplayer/simple_hierarchy.png)

-    Often a hierarchy is a group of entities that you want to spawn at runtime.
-In such cases you want to create a prefab out of the entities.
+    Often, a hierarchy is a group of entities that you want to spawn at runtime.
+In these cases, you want to create a prefab out of the entities.

     ![Simple Hierarchy Prefab](/images/user-guide/networking/multiplayer/simple_hierarchy_prefab.png)